hairymnstr/ndkicadlibrary/README.md

 risk, many of them are not mine.

 There are also a number of scripts for automating output of gerbers and schematics in the scripts folder.
-These are generally BSD-2-clause licensed for use in any project personal or commercial.
+These are generally BSD-2-clause licensed for use in any project personal or commercial, some are Apache licensed based on older work by someone else, generally still free to use.